 - Once the planning scheme amendment has been approved by the Minister for Planning and the PSP is incorporated into the Moorabool Planning Scheme, landholders can apply for permits to allow development to begin.
 Moorabool Shire Council will be responsible for administering planning permits.

-The framework identifies Parwan Station and Merrimu as key growth areas.
-The PSP planning process will deliver more specific land-use planning for these areas to develop.
+The framework identifies Parwan and Merrimu as key growth areas.
+The precinct structure plan (PSP) process will deliver more specific land-use planning for these areas to develop.

-The Parwan Station precinct is directly south-east of the Bacchus Marsh town centre at an area of approximately 472 hectares and comprises a mix of grazing land and individual homesteads, as well as a range of rural activities.
+The Parwan precinct is directly south-east of the Bacchus Marsh town centre at an area of approximately 504 hectares and comprises a mix of agricultural/rural uses and individual homesteads.

 We expect this expansion will occur over a long period of time – potentially in excess of 40 years.